Sony RX100 V versus Canon M5

 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

-Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the RX100 V provides a higher video resolution than the EOS M5.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the RX100 V provides a higher video resolution than the M5.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
-However, the one in the EOS M5 offers a slightly higher resolution than the one in the RX100 V (2360k vs 2359k dots).
-The adjacent table lists some of the other core features of the Sony RX100 V and Canon M5 along with similar information for a selection of comparators.
+However, the one in the M5 offers a slightly higher resolution than the one in the RX100 V (2360k vs 2359k dots).
+The following table reports on some other key feature differences and similarities of the Sony RX100 V, the Canon M5, and comparable cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon M5 (⇒ lft)||2360||no||3.2||1620||tilting||YES||4000||9.0||5||no|